DiNitride/GAFBot/README.md

 ###### Some nice utility commands
 Get someones avatar, basic information about them (Date they joined the server etc)

-## Please don't try and self host this.
-I do not provide support if you're trying to host it.
 I run the bot with very little downtime, and you're free to invite it.
 If you really do want to host it yourself, it's an open source project, but I wrote it for myself and my friends, so it's poorly documented for anyone trying to set it up, because it's always me doing it.

 # Invite Link